-- Order details including date of order and order reference number
+- Order details including order date and order reference number

-- Package itemization including the SKUs or UPCs of the items, quantity, and in some instances price
+- Package itemization including the SKU, UPCs of the items, quantity, and in some instances price

 You can get hyper-specific for large product shipments or wholesale orders with details like product weight or measurements, or feature both purchaser and recipient names (for example, if a master account orders for a network of sub-accounts).

 While this general information isn’t elaborate, it does serve several important purposes.

 First, on the fulfillment side, it's a checklist for what a shipment contains.
 A printed packing list is a vital tool in streamlining your fulfillment process.
 It aides your logistics team in completing the boxing process quickly and accurately.

 Next, it proves that the products the customer ordered are what was shipped and received.
 It also provides transparency to the customers by noting products that were part of a single order but sent separately or from different locations.